akbartus/Handwriting-Recognition-in-VR/README.md

     </body>
 </html>
 ```
 <b>Please note:</b> This A-Frame component is attached after a-scene element.
 It does not have recognize and clear buttons for mouse clicks.
 It only supports VR mode with controllers.

-<b>Please note:</b> A-Frame implementation and component also support Quest 2 buttons: <b>button X - recognize, button Y - clear.</b>
+A-Frame implementation and component also support Quest 2 buttons: <b>button X - recognize, button Y - clear.</b>